IohannRabeson/Lindenmayer/README.md

 ## Build

 Require Qt 5 installed on your system.
-Qt tool are also required.
 Also a C++ compiler with sparse support for C++17 is required.
 Qt directory should be added to `CMAKE_PREFIX_PATH`.

 ```bash